-All evaluator types listed above must have PDE-approved training in teacher evaluation (Educator Effectiveness in accordance with Act 82 of 2012 (22 Pa.
-Code §19.1) or an alternate LEA teacher evaluation plan that was approved by PDE.
-Please contact your local intermediate unit for training.
+All evaluator types listed above must have PDE-approved training in teacher evaluation (Pennsylvania's Educator Effectiveness in accordance with Act 13 of 2020 (and amended in 22 Pa.
+Code §19.1) or an alternate LEA teacher evaluation plan approved by PDE.
+Please contact your local IU for training.